petrohi/k155la3/content/posts/2022/tensil_ultra96v2_yolo.md

 ## 4. Execute with PYNQ

-Now we will be tying everything together in PYNQ Jupyter notebook.
+Now, we will be tying everything together in PYNQ Jupyter notebook.
 Let's take a closer look at our processing pipeline.

-First, we capture the frame image from the webcam.
-We adjust the image size, color scheme, floating-point channel representation, and Tensil vector alignment to match Yolo V4 Tiny input.
-Then, we run it through Tensil to get the results of the two final convolution layers.
-We subsequently run these results through the TF-Lite interpreter to get the model output for bounding boxes and classification scores.
-Then, we filter bounding boxes based on the score threshold and suppress overlapping boxes for the same detected object.
-Finally, we use the frame originally captured from the camera to plot bounding boxes, class names, scores (red), the current value for frames per second (green), and the detection area (blue).
-We send this annotated frame to Display Port to show on the screen.
+ - Capture the frame image from the webcam;
+ - Adjust the image size, color scheme, floating-point channel representation, and Tensil vector alignment to match Yolo V4 Tiny input;
+ - Run it through Tensil to get the results of the two final convolution layers;
+ - Subsequently run these results through the TF-Lite interpreter to get the model output for bounding boxes and classification scores;
+ - Filter bounding boxes based on the score threshold and suppress overlapping boxes for the same detected object;
+ - Use the frame originally captured from the camera to plot bounding boxes, class names, scores (red), the current value for frames per second (green), and the detection area (blue);
+ - Send this annotated frame to Display Port to show on the screen.

 At the beginning of the notebook, we define global parameters: frame dimensions for both camera and screen and Yolo V4 Tiny resolution we will be using.